The Blessings Brought to the World by the Biblical Worldview

 During this past year, the Chaplain of the Economics Department has been on sabbatical, and so I had to take over some of his work as well, including teaching one of the classes on “Introduction to Christianity.”
 As I had never taught this before, I had to devote a great deal of time to preparation each week.
 While it is not totally outside my areas of expertise, of course, I hadn’t, for instance, studied Christian history since my days in seminary some 30 plus years ago, and so I had to do a lot of study on my own.
 Moreover, teaching a large class of students a subject they weren’t particularly interested in using a language not my own while making it interesting and stimulating was indeed a challenge.
 But I think it went rather well, however, and I consider it a very fruitful year.

 Well, for my message to you this morning, I’d like to take up a theme that I presented in that university class.
 I’ve entitled this message, “The Blessings Brought to the World by the Biblical Worldview.”
 In thinking about what this means, we need to consider how different the world would be today if the biblical worldview had never appeared on the scene.
 How many “blessings” have been brought to this world through the biblical worldview being adopted?
 In order to begin our thinking on this, let’s look again at our Scripture reading, “The LORD had said to Abram, ‘Leave your country, your people and your father's household and go to the land I will show you.
 I will make you into a great nation and I will bless you; I will make your name great, and you will be a blessing.
 I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.’”
-These words indicate that while God was blessing Abraham and his descendents, this blessing was not focused on just making them “happy.”
+These words indicate that while God was blessing Abraham and his descendants, this blessing was not focused on just making them “happy.”
 Instead, it was focused on making them into a great nation through whom “all peoples on earth will be blessed.”
-Thus, Abraham was blessed to be a blessing, and since in a spiritual sense we too are “Abraham’s descendents,” this applies to us as well.
+Thus, Abraham was blessed to be a blessing, and since in a spiritual sense we too are “Abraham’s descendants,” this applies to us as well.
 We also are “blessed to be a blessing.”

 This covenant with Abraham can be seen as the central theme of the Bible.
 This promise from God is being fulfilled in a variety of ways, but each of those fulfillments is in some way because of the promised Messiah.
 So, let’s consider just how “all peoples on earth have been blessed” because of the coming of Christ into our world.
 There are, of course, various aspects to this, and they are not simply spiritual and for the afterlife.
 They also include many things within the present physical world.